gitlabhq/gitlab-runner/docs/install/linux-repository.md

     EOF
     ```

-1. Install `gitlab-runner`:

-    **For GitLab Runner 10.0 and newer**
+1. Install the latest version of GitLab Runner, or skip to the next step to
+   install a specific version:

     ```bash
     # For Debian/Ubuntu
     sudo apt-get install gitlab-runner

-    # For RHEL/CentOS
+    # For RHEL/CentOS/Fedora
     sudo yum install gitlab-runner
     ```

-    **For versions older than 10.0, please use**
+1. To install a specific version of GitLab Runner:

     ```bash
-    # For Debian/Ubuntu
+    # for DEB based systems
+    apt-cache madison gitlab-runner
-    sudo apt-get install gitlab-ci-multi-runner
+    sudo apt-get install gitlab-runner=10.0.0

-    # For RHEL/CentOS
+    # for RPM based systems
-    sudo yum install gitlab-ci-multi-runner
+    yum list gitlab-runner --showduplicates | sort -r sudo yum install gitlab-runner-10.0.0-1
     ```

 1. [Register the Runner](../register/index.md)